joelbreit/Notes/Programming/Networking/HTTP Notes.md

 ## HTTP Headers

-10. **Range**:  Header indicating the part of a document that the server should return.
-This can be used to request only a portion of a large document, or to resume a download that was interrupted
+10.  **Range**:  Request header indicating the portion that the server should return; used to request part of a larger document, or to resume a download that was interrupted
-11.  **Upgrade**:  Header used to specify the preferred protocol to use when communicating with the server
+11.  **Upgrade**:  Request header indicating a client's preferred protocol; server may respond with 101 Switching Protocols and echo the header
-12. **Accept**:  Header specifying the media types that are acceptable for the response such as JSON or XML
+12. **Accept**:  Request header specifying the media types a client can handle e.g. JSON or XML
-13. **Expect**:  Header indicating the expected behavior of the server such as whether it should return a 100 Continue response
+13. **Expect**:  Request header indicating anticipated behavior e.g. returning a 100 Continue response
-14. **Location**:  Header typically used for specifying new or updated URLs in response messages
+14. **Location**:  Response (primarily) header indicating new or updated URLs e.g. in a 201 Created or 3xx Redirection response
+15. **Content-Range**: Response header indicating the range of bytes being sent

 ## HTTP Status Codes